MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/ux.md

    Common tasks are listed in the Taskbar contextual menu
 :::image-end:::

 PWAs can also display notifications in the operating system's own notification service.
-This helps make PWAs better integrated in Windows and makes it easy for users to easily re-engage with your app, especially when coupled with Push messages.
+This helps users re-engage with your app.
 Navigate to [Re-engage users with notifications and push messages][PushNotficationsFeature] to learn more.

 :::image type="complex" source="./media/windows-action-center.png" alt-text="Notifications in Windows Action Center" lightbox="./media/windows-action-center.png":::
    Notifications in Windows Action Center